fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

   * **What it does:** Specifies a space-separated list of EC2 instance types or families that the action can choose from when provisioning.
 Wildcards (`*`) can be used.
   * **Considerations with Spot:** When using `spot`, providing a diverse list of instance types (e.g., across different families and sizes like `m5.large m5a.large m5n.large c5.large c5a.large`) increases the likelihood of obtaining Spot capacity at your desired price and reduces the chance of interruptions.
 The action will typically use the cheapest available instance type from this list that meets any resource class requirements.
   * **Considerations with On-Demand:** You might specify one or a few preferred instance types.

-### Overriding Pool Defaults in `provision` Mode

-The `provision` mode can override certain settings established by the `refresh` mode for the specific set of runners it's provisioning.

-* **Example: `max-runtime-min` in `provision` mode:**
-  * Your `refresh` mode might set a default `max-runtime-min` of, say, 60 minutes for general pool health.
-  * However, for a specific workflow that has a very long-running job (e.g., an end-to-end test suite that takes 120 minutes), you can specify `max-runtime-min: 130` (allowing some buffer) in the `provision` step of that workflow.
-This ensures those specific runners won't self-terminate prematurely based on the pool's default.

-**Strategy:**
-Use `refresh` to set sensible defaults for the entire pool.
-Use `provision` mode overrides for exceptional workflows that have different lifecycle or resource requirements.

 ## 3. Advanced AMI and `pre-runner-script` Strategies